 Key Stage 4 Provision

-There are currently 3 members of staff in Transient Pupil Support.
-Mrs Raurie Newton heads up the team which includes Transient Mentors Miss Vanessa Thorne and Mrs Charlotte Harris.
+There are currently 3 members of staff in the Transient Team.
 At Key Stage 4 we provide academic and pastoral support for Transient Pupils as the transition is much more complex.
 Exam boards and GCSE options can vary from school to school and often students joining will require time to catch up on missed work.
-We are fortunate to have a qualified teacher amongst the mentors who works closely with the Year 10 and 11s in this area.
+We are fortunate to have a qualified teacher amongst the mentors who works closely with the Year 10s and 11s in this area.
 The social aspect of joining a school at Key Stage 4 can also be an issue; this is due to a more fragmented timetable.
 At Key Stage 3 students spend more time timetabled as a tutor group which enables new pupils to make established friendships in a shorter space of time, whereas at Key Stage 4 no subjects are taught in this way which means that students lack the consistency of seeing the same faces in their lessons.

 At Borough Road we have a tailor made facility to help support the specific needs of our Key Stage 4 students.
-We have a designated classroom space with 5 computer stations and an adjoining office with quiet space for testing or students who need pastoral support.
+We have a designated classroom space with 5 computer stations and a space for testing or for students who need pastoral support.
 This space is frequently full to capacity at both break and lunch times with students who choose to take advantage of a comfortable and friendly environment where they can socialise with peers who have joined the school in similar circumstances.

 If you would like to contact us for more information please email us at [email protected] or call 01803 403003 and ask for Transient Pupil Support.